Jonathan’s tequila Christmas cake pops

 - Zest of x 1 lime and x 1 orange

-- Decorative Father Christmas cake topper and silver ball sprinkles
+- Decorative mini Father Christmas cake toppers and silver ball sprinkles

 - 1 bottle tequila

-You will also need a 20 cm loose-based cake tin, greased and lined.
+You will also need a silicone 20-hole cake pop mould.

 M E T H O D